 Population Continues to Become More Diverse

 While the U.S. population increased and expanded, due to high immigration and high birth rate, it is also ending up becoming more diverse by race and ethnicity.
-Broadly, the number of inhabitants in all race and ethnic groups, aside from the non-Hispanic white alone group, increased between July 1, 2016, and July 1, 2017.
+Broadly, the number of inhabitants in all races and ethnic groups, aside from the non-Hispanic white alone group, increased between July 1, 2016, and July 1, 2017.
 The References underneath to the race and ethnic group of district populations apply just to those provinces with a total population of at least 10,000.

 From the table above reflecting America Population by Race, we can deduce that:

 - The Hispanic population has increased by 2.1% to 58.9 million.

 - The Black or African-American population increased by 1.2% to 47.4 million.

 - The Asian population increased by 3.1% to 22.2 million.